Trauma & EMDR

 Empowerment

-EMDR therapy empowers individuals to take control of their emotional well-being.
+EMDR therapy can support client's in feeling empowers individuals to take control of their emotional well-being.

 Why Choose Lavender Psychotherapy?

-At Lavender Psychotherapy, we have a team of experienced and compassionate therapists who specialize in trauma.
-Some of our team members provide EMDR therapy, while others utilize other forms of therapy to support your healing.
-Our goal is to create a safe, inclusive, and non-judgmental space where you can explore your traumatic experiences and embark on a journey towards healing and recovery.
+At Lavender Psychotherapy, we have a team of compassionate therapists who take on a person-centred approach, holding space to understand your experience.
+Some of our team members provide EMDR therapy, and hold a passion for working with folks navigating trauma.
+Our goal is to create a safe, inclusive, and non-judgmental space where you can explore your experiences and embark on a journey towards meaningful change.